Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-After meals, Jayesh picks his teeth with a pneumatic drill
+Jayesh uses lemon juice for eye drops

-Updated on: [29/9/2024]
+Updated on: [30/9/2024]
 <!-- #jokeEnd -->